jkoelndorfer/infra/README.md

 This repository is broken into a few different top-level directories:

-* `aws`: contains AWS-specific bits, such as Lambda function code
+* `aws`: *legacy*; contains AWS-specific bits, such as Lambda function code
-* `packer`: contains scripts and configuration to support building images
+* `container-images`: contains custom container image builds, most notably the backupjob container which runs backups
 * `srvtools`: contains tools that are deployed to servers, including pyinfra
-* `terraform`: contains terraform stacks and reusable modules for provisiong infrastructure
+* `terraform`: *legacy*; contains terraform stacks and reusable modules for provisioning infrastructure
+* `terragrunt`: contains terragrunt global configuration, stacks, units, and reusable modules for provisioning infrastructure

 Overview
 --------